Kong/docs.konghq.com/app/contributing/markdown-rules.md

 ## Headers

 Headers should not contain any code.
 Use plain text instead.

-Use title case for all headers, per [Content best practices](/contributing/style-guide/#content-best-practices).
+Use sentence case for all headers, per [Content best practices](/contributing/style-guide/#content-best-practices).

 ## Links